Beerwah, Queensland

-Australia Zoo, located here, is a major tourist attraction and is visited daily by large numbers of local, national and international tourists.
-Beerwah has transport links to Brisbane and northbound destinations via the Beerwah railway station on the Nambour and Gympie North railway line.
-Roads in the area include a bypass in the south of the town, Kilcoy-Beerwah Road and Steve Irwin Way.
+Australia Zoo established by Steve Irwin is a major tourist attraction and is visited daily by many tourists.

 Geography

 Beerwah is situated north of Glass House Mountains, approximately 80 km north of Brisbane, and just south of Landsborough.
 The main road through Beerwah is called Steve Irwin Way.
 It was formerly known as the Glasshouse Mountain Tourist Route and is accessed by the Bruce Highway, which bypassed the town in 1985.
 Kilcoy–Beerwah Road enters from the west.

+Beerwah railway station (26.8571°S 152.9584°E) on the Nambour and Gympie North railway line serves the town.

 History

 The name Beerwah comes from the Kabi language (Turrbal dialect) word birrawaman, with birra meaning sky and wandum meaning climbing up.

 Beerwah Post Office opened by August 1907 (a receiving office had been open from 1891).

 The Coochin Creek Provisional School opened on 27 November 1888 with an initial enrolment of 19 students under teacher William Verrants.
 By the end of 1888, there were 43 students enrolled.
 It was on the main Peachester road, 1.5 mi from the Beerwah railway station.
 On 1 January 1909, it became Coochin Creek State School.
 In about November 1928, it was renamed Beerwah State School.
 The school celebrated its golden jubilee in 1938.
 On 10 July 1952, another Coochin Creek State School opened, but it closed on 11 March 1962.

 On Saturday 26 September 1914, the local Anglican residents held a meeting to consider erecting a church in Beerwah.
 Mr Mawhinney donated a piece of land by the railway station.
 On Saturday 7 November 1914 Archdeacon Henry Le Fanu officially capped the first stump of the new church building.
 All the materials for the church and the labour were all donated so the church would be free of debt.
 On Saturday 6 March 1916, Archdeacon Le Fanu returned to officially open and dedicate St James' Anglican Church.
 In the 1990s, diminishing numbers in the congregations led to a decision to close a number of churches in the area.
 St James' was closed and sold for removal.

 On 4 July 1991, the Mary MacKillop Catholic Centre was blessed and opened by Archbishop Francis Rush.

 Beerwah State High School opened on 1 January 1992.

 The Beerwah Library opened in 2000.